Stand in the spot where Henri IV was assassinated

 First, there's this plaque on the wall commemorating the assassination.
 It says, "In this place, King Henri IV was assassinated by Ravaillac on May 14, 1610."
 However, a ways down the street there's a symbol on the sidewalk that supposedly marks the exact spot where Hank's coach was when he got shivved.

 To the left of the plaque there's this Histoire de Paris sign.
 I love the dramatic depiction!
 "Sacre bleu!"
 (Nobody really says that, by the way.)
-One neat detail in this sign: it mentions that Henri's grandfather, Henri II, had tried in vain to get this narrow street widened back in 1554, and if he'd succeeded, the traffic jam that helped Ravaillac kill Henri IV might not have happened.
+One neat detail in this sign: it mentions that Henri IV's father in law, Henri II, had tried in vain to get this narrow street in this hectic marketplace area widened back in 1554, and if he'd succeeded, the traffic jam that helped Ravaillac kill Henri IV might not have happened.
+(More on the marketplace that Les Halles used to be famous for here.)

 Here you can see both the plaque up above and the Histoire de Paris sign at the far left.
 (Bonus, there's a little pixel monster mosaic on the right!)
 From the angle of this photo, the Fontaine des Innocents is just beyond those arches and off to the right, and the Forum des Halles (that big shopping mall) is way in the background behind those trees at center.
 You're basically pointed North here.
 Those arches are pretty easy to spot, so look for those and you can put yourself in the right place to see all this stuff.